-To state the obvious: this does not only apply to Sinjar but also to other areas, such as Jurf al-Sakhr - to name just one.
+To state the obvious: this does not only apply to Sinjar but also to other areas, such as Jurf al-Sakhr - to name just pressure to avoid an escalation.

 Mr. President, taking a step back to look at the regional security environment: as you know too well, a state of volatility persists.